Reynolds Lake Oconee

 Neighborhoods are densely wooded, and many homes are along the water.
 Buyers have 25 floor plans and nine local builders from which to choose, and all homes have open layouts with cozy nooks.
 Condos and cottages have from two to four bedrooms and two to four baths.
 Single-family homes have up to five bedrooms and four to five baths.
 Custom features include vaulted ceilings, overlooks, spacious porches, walkways to docks, stainless steel appliances, and hardwood flooring.

+Prices start in the high-$100,000s to low-$200,000s and reach into the millions.
 The community has a team of agents dedicated solely to selling houses and land within the gates.
 Please verify these prices with this team of agents or a Realtor as prices may change over time.

-Few planned developments can match Reynolds Plantation's amenities.
+Few planned developments can match Reynolds' amenities.
 At the development's entrance, Lake Oconee Village has a supermarket, specialty shops, and a movie theater.
 The Village at the Landing features a clubhouse, a golf shop, a swimming pool, a restaurant, as well as award-winning tennis courts.
 The Lake Club features a seasonal chefs' market, dock access, and a fitness center.
 Four full-service marinas have supply stores, dry dock storage and mechanics.

 Six gorgeous golf courses with 117 holes give the development a pastoral quality.
-The Plantation Course was designed by Bob Cupp and Fuzzy Zoeller, and the Great Waters Course was designed by Jack Nicklaus.
+The Preserve Course was designed by Bob Cupp and Fuzzy Zoeller, and the Great Waters Course was designed by Jack Nicklaus.
 The Creek Club course was designed by Jim Engh, and the Landing course was also designed by Bob Cupp.
 Reynolds National Course designed was designed by Tom Fazio, and the Oconee Course was designed by Rees Jones.
 All boast challenging play and breathtaking vistas.
-The Reynolds Golf Academy ranks as one of the best golf schools in the country.
+The Reynolds Kingdom of Golf ranks as one of the best golf schools in the country.

 Greensboro dates from 1786 and is where baseball great Mickey Mantle spent his retirement.
 The downtown is simple but nicely maintained, and neighborhoods are peppered with new residences and antebellum homes.
 Festival Hall hosts jazz ensembles, bluegrass groups, banjo players, plays and more.